virtual-labs/exp-pid-batch-coep/experiment/experiment-name.md

-## Design and develop a P & ID for Batch and Bottle Filling pilot plant
+## Design and develop a P&ID for Batch and Bottle Filling pilot plant